Ministry of Communications (Iraq)

-The Ministry of Communications (MoC) of Iraq is the federal government ministry concerned with providing basic telecommunications services to the public, government, and businesses.
+The Ministry of Communications (MoC) of Iraq is a federal government ministry concerned with providing basic telecommunications services to the public, government, and businesses.
 The MoC provides postal service to the general public and manages postal savings accounts.
 It also runs the State Company for Internet Services and represents Iraq at international organization such as the International Telecommunication Union (ITU) and the Universal Postal Union (IPU).